 China interbank Bond Market ("CIBM") is the over-the-counter market for bonds issued and traded in mainland China.
 A new scheme was launched in 2016 to open up CIBM to eligible foreign institutional investors to access onshore bonds directly ("CIBM Direct Access Program").
 Under this scheme, foreign institutions can trade bonds directly through onshore settlement agents (i.e. banks) in mainland China.
-Unlike QFII and RQFII, there are no specific quota limits imposed on the foreign institutional investor.
+There are no specific quota limits imposed on the foreign institutional investor.